kenyacoastie/JavaProcessingGame/README.md

     -Java, Processing

 #### Features

-Main Menu with options to enter "play" or "history" Pause game via right click
+Main Menu with options to enter "Play" or "Score History" Score History displays an array of 10 most recent scores and a Top Ten scores list as well Game can be paused, and you can even view score history, during game play via right click, then resume game
-**(in progress)** History stored in Arrays or ArrayLists

-#### Installation
+#### Installation/Demo
-    - Your process/approach.
     - Installation instructions

 #### Development Process
+    - Your process/approach.
     - Unsolved problems.
     - Your biggest wins and challenges.
+Challenge was getting the different classes to synchronize and communicate.
+Turned main app into a router & source of truth.
     - A five-slide presentation, to be given in front of classmates, outlining the following points:
-    - The game you chose.
+    - Space shooter.
     - The rules of the game.
+Shoot oncoming asteroids to beat high scores.
     - Your process for turning that game into a web application (wireframes, blockers/issues that popped up).
     - Screenshots of actual game play.
     - Screenshots of the snippets of code you used to solve particularly interesting problems (think code highlights)
     - Bonus:
-    - Handle incorrect capitalization of otherwise valid user input (rock, Rock, RoCk, ROCK, etc.)
     - Store game history across sessions